MiniFate/MiniFate/_chapters/00-outline.md

 and
 Jan Zirnstein.

-Call out Evil Hat here too?
+TODO: Call out Evil Hat here too

 # Getting Started

+Not 100% sure about where to introduce aspects, but I think the flow here makes sense:

+- OK, want to get started?
+Great!
+Here we go!
+- The most important thing is aspects!
+They power everything.
+- You use aspects to build your world.
+- You use aspects to build your character.

 ## Core Concept: Aspects

-could alternatively see this in the intro? definitely want to hit it in a dedicated section, rather than tack it onto world building or character creation

 ## World Building